pavedroad-io/pavedroad/devkit/README.md

 The _pretty-swag_ application generates HTML from Swagger specifications and has extensive configuration ability to provide customized output.

-## Testing
+## Platforms Supported

 - Docker containers with Ubuntu 18.04, CentOS 7.6, and openSUSE Leap 15
 - VirtualBox VMs with Ubuntu 18.04, CentOS 7.6, and openSUSE Leap 15
-- MacOS 10.14 on a MacBook Pro
+- MacOS 10.14

 ## Links to More Information